 Each one had two heads, eight feet, and four rows of teeth, and their skins were as hard as turtle shells, and were bright red.

-At this dreadful sight, the poor queen, who was trembling like a dove when it sees a hawk, cried out as loud as she could, "Oh! dear Mr. Dwarf, Bellissima shall marry you."
+At this dreadful sight, the poor queen, who was trembling like a dove when it sees a hawk, cried out as loud as she could, "Oh! dear dwarf, Rose shall marry you."

 "Oh, indeed!" said he disdainfully.
-"Bellissima is pretty enough, but I don't particularly want to marry her – you can keep her."
+"Rose is pretty enough, but I don't particularly want to marry heryou can keep her."

-"Oh! noble sir," said the queen in great distress, ado not refuse her.
-She is the most charming Princess in the world."
+"Oh! noble sir," said the queen in great distress, adon't refuse her.
+She is the most charming princess in the world."

-"Oh! well," he replied, "out of charity I will take her; but be sure and don't forget that she is mine."
+"Oh! well," he replied, "out of charity I'll take her; but be sure and don't forget that she is mine."

 As he spoke a little door opened in the trunk of the orange tree, in rushed the queen, only just in time, and the door shut with a bang in the faces of the lions.

-The queen was so confused that at first she did not notice another little door in the orange tree, but presently it opened and she found herself in a field of thistles and nettles.
-It was encircled by a muddy ditch, and a little further on was a tiny thatched cottage, out of which came the Yellow Dwarf with a very jaunty air.
+The queen was so confused that at first she didn't notice another little door in the orange tree, but presently it opened and she found herself in a field of thistles and nettles.
+It was encircled by a muddy ditch, and a little further on was a tiny thatched cottage, out of which came the yellow dwarf with a very jaunty air.
 He wore wooden shoes and a little yellow coat, and as he had no hair and very long ears he looked altogether a shocking little object.

-The princess, who, in spite of her wilfulness, really loved her mother with all her heart, was much grieved when she saw her looking so sad, and often asked her what was the matter; but the queen, who didn't want her to find out the truth, only said that she was ill, or that one of her neighbours was threatening to make war against her.
-Bellissima knew quite well that something was being hidden from her – and that neither of these was the real reason of the queen's uneasiness.
-So she made up her mind that she would go and consult the fairy of the Desert about it, especially as she had often heard how wise she was, and she thought that at the same time she might ask her advice as to whether it would be as well to be married, or not.
+The princess, who, in spite of her wilfulness, really loved her mother with all her heart, was much grieved when she saw her looking so sad, and often asked her what was the matter; but the queen, who didn't want her to find out the truth, only said that she was ill, or that one of her neighbors was threatening to make war against her.
+Rose knew quite well that something was being hidden from herand that neither of these was the real reason of the queen's uneasiness.
+So she made up her mind that she would go and consult the fairy of the desert about it, especially as she had often heard how wise she was, and she thought that at the same time she might ask her advice as to whether it would be as well to be married, or not.

 So, with great care, she made some of the proper cake to pacify the lions, and one night went up to her room very early, pretending that she was going to bed; but instead of that, she wrapped herself in a long white veil, and went down a secret staircase, and set off all by herself to find the Witch.